B

 Liquidity and tenure

-FDs can often be broken with a penalty; tax-saver FDs have a 5-year lock-in.
-Open-ended mutual funds are typically more flexible for redemption (subject to exit load and cut-off times), but you should invest with a horizon that matches the fund category—especially for equity SIPs.
+FDs can often be broken with a penalty of 0.5-1% on the applicable rate; tax-saver FDs have a 5-year lock-in and cannot be broken.
+Open-ended mutual funds are typically more flexible for redemption (subject to exit load of 1% within 1 year for equity funds), but you should invest with a horizon that matches the fund category—especially for equity SIPs where short-term redemption after a market fall locks in losses.

 When people choose FD vs SIP